Did you know that gustar is not the most common ‘verb like gustar’?

 One of the biggest problems with frequency studies is that often they don’t take conjugation into consideration.

-For example, in a typical frequency study, the words quiero and queries count as two occurrences of the verb querer as opposed to one occurrence for two separate words.
+For example, in a typical frequency study, the words quiero and quieres count as two occurrences of the verb querer as opposed to one occurrence for two separate words.
 This approach makes it difficult to figure out the order of frequency for a specific verb structure such as the subject of this post.

-So what I decided to do was go about finding the most common ‘verbs like gustar’ by reviewing the data with the help of a person who has dedicated a career to data analysis—mi novia.
+So what I decided to do was go about finding the most common ‘verbs like gustar’ by reviewing the data with the help of a person who has dedicated a career to data analysis—mi esposa.

 We used a set of data known as ‘n-grams’ for the Spanish language.